Honorable Members of the European Parliament,

 “The aim is to provide Europe with legislation with an ethical approach.
 To gain the trust of

-citizens in these systems that affect and will continue to affect their lives”
+citizens in these systems that affect and will continue to affect their lives”, as outlined by MEP

 Brando Benifei, AI Act Co-Rapporteur.
 And what better way to gain the trust of citizens than